Polyarteritis nodosa: Epidemiology

 The condition affects adults more frequently than children and males more frequently than females.
 Most cases occur between the ages of 40 and 60.
 Polyarteritis nodosa is more common in people with hepatitis B infection.

-History

-The medical eponyms Kussmaul disease or Kussmaul-Maier disease reflect the seminal description of the disease in the medical literature by Adolph Kussmaul and Rudolf Robert Maier.

 Culture

 In the 1956 American film Bigger Than Life, the protagonist character played by James Mason is diagnosed with polyarteritis nodosa after experiencing excruciating chest pain and is treated with cortisone.